June 6 is a Code Orange Action Day for Particulates. More Info

 Delaware’s Regulations Governing the Control of Water Pollution provide for a general permit under the National Pollutant Discharge Elimination System (NPDES) for controlling stormwater discharges from construction sites.

-For permit coverage, construction activities with land disturbing activities on 1 acre or more must submit a Notice of Intent (NOI) prior to plan approval, follow reporting requirements outlined in the Special Conditions for Stormwater Discharges from Construction Activities (7 DE Admin.
-Code 7201 Part 2).
+For permit coverage, construction activities with land disturbing activities of 1 acre or more must submit a Notice of Intent (NOI) prior to plan approval and agree to comply with requirements outlined in the NPDES General Permit for Stormwater Discharges from Construction Activity, also known as the Delaware Construction General Permit or CGP.
 Permit coverage is required until conditions of terminating permit coverage are met.

 The Erosion and Sediment Control Handbook provides background information on erosion and sedimentation, information on Delaware’s regulatory program and standards and specifications for erosion and sediment control.
 The standard details to be used on Sediment and Stormwater Plans are also available for download.